GAMES-UChile/mogptk/CONTRIBUTING.md

 When submitting a Pull Request, please:

-- Explain the motivation for your contribution.
+- explain the motivation for your contribution;
-- Describe any important implementation decisions.
+- describe any important implementation decisions;
-- Reference any related GitHub issues when applicable.
+- reference any related GitHub Issues, where applicable;
-- Ensure that existing functionality is not unintentionally affected.
+- ensure that tests pass;
+- update documentation if needed.

 Project maintainers may request revisions before merging.